-'Yankee Go Home' Says Maduro, As Political Crisis Takes Hold In Venezuela
+'Yankee Go Home,' Says Maduro, As Political Crisis Takes Hold In Venezuela

 Maduro has not ceded power.
 He tweeted that the country was facing "extreme imperial insolence" that "seeks to impose a puppet and servile government" and told U.S. diplomatic personnel to leave within 72 hours.
 "Venezuela Is Respected! #YankeeGoHome," he wrote.

+Secretary of State Mike Pompeo said that because the U.S. does not consider the Maduro regime legitimate, "We therefore consider all of its declarations and actions illegitimate and invalid."

+Maduro said U.S. is foolish to defy his order, according to the AP.

-Secretary of State Mike Pompeo announced that the U.S. will give Venezuela more than $20 million in humanitarian aid.
-Speaking Thursday at a special meeting at the Organization of American States in Washington, D.C., Pompeo said the funds are to help Venezuelans cope with severe food and medicine shortages, and other impacts of the country's political and economic crisis.
+Pompeo announced that the U.S. will give Venezuela more than $20 million in humanitarian aid.
+Speaking Thursday at a special meeting at the Organization of American States in Washington, D.C., Pompeo said the funds are to help Venezuelans cope with severe food and medicine shortages and other impacts of the country's political and economic crisis.

-On Wednesday, Maduro declared that he was breaking diplomatic ties with the Washington.
-But Pompeo said that as the U.S. considers does not consider the Maduro regime legitimate, "We therefore consider all of its declarations and actions illegitimate and invalid."

 Until recently, few Venezuelans even knew who Guaidó was — but now the 35-year-old is leading a high-stakes charge to end the Maduro regime.
-Pompeo affirmed U.S. support for Guaidó, and called on Venezuela's security forces to ensure his safety.
+Pompeo affirmed U.S. support for Guaidó and called on Venezuela's security forces to ensure his safety.

-Maduro needs support of the army's high command if he is to remain president – and so far it appears that he has it.
+Maduro needs support of the army's high command if he is to remain president – and so far, it appears that he has it.

 Venezuelan Defense Minister Vladimir Padrino López appeared on state-run television Thursday, surrounded by the military's top brass, and called Maduro the "legitimate president."
 He accused the opposition of waging a coup, Reuters reports, and said the U.S. and the other countries were carrying out an economic war against Venezuela.